El Peñón de Guatapé

-The landform is a granitic rock remnant that has resisted weathering and erosion, likely as result of being less fractured than the surrounding bedrock.
+The landform is a granitic rock remnant that has resisted weathering and erosion, likely due to being less fractured than the surrounding bedrock.
 The Peñón de Guatapé is an outcrop of the Antioquia Batholith and towers up to 200 meters (656 feet) above its base.
-Visitors can scale the rock via a staircase with 708 steps built into one side.
+Visitors can scale the rock via a staircase with 708 steps built into one side (an entrance fee is due).

-Near the base of the Rock, there are food and market stalls for shopping.
-About halfway up the stairs, there is a shrine to the Virgin Mary.
+Near the base of the rock are food and market stalls for shopping.
+The area around the rock contains many photo opportunities for visitors.
+Colorful murals of the rock painted by local artists decorate the insides of the restaurants and stores.
+A VIP area includes signs where tourists can take pictures with the name of the town and the rock behind it.
+A bronze statue of Luis Eduardo Villegas López sits at the bottom of the rock.
+The statue, installed in February 25, 2008, was created by sculptor Mario Hernández C. to honor López as the first to climb to the top of the rock.
+About halfway up the stairs is a shrine to the Virgin Mary.
 The summit contains a three-story viewpoint tower, a convenience store, and a seating area.
+The top of the rock is surrounded by a railing that contains zócalos.
+Right outside of La Piedra, visitors can book helicopter tours that fly around the rock.

 History

 According to geologists, the rock is approximately 65 million years old.
 The indigenous Tahamí, former inhabitants of this region, worshiped the rock and called it in their language mojarrá or mujará (meaning 'rock' or 'stone').

-The rock was first officially climbed in July 16, 1954, when Luis Eduardo Villegas López, Pedro Nel Ramírez, and Ramón Díaz climbed the rock in a five-day endeavor, using sticks that were fixed against the rock's wall.
+The rock was first officially climbed in July 16, 1954, when Luis Eduardo Villegas López, Pedro Nel Ramírez, and Ramón Díaz climbed it in a five-day endeavor, using sticks that were fixed against the rock's wall.
+López purchased the rock from local farmers who saw the land as useless for farming.
+He built stairs into a crack in the rock and began to charge people to climb them.
+He is known as the owner of La Piedra, and the Villegas family continues to earn money because of his actions.

-A new species of plant, named Pitcairnia heterophylla by a German scientist, was found on the top of the rock.

 A viewing spot was built on top of the rock, where it is possible to acquire handicrafts, postcards, and other local goods.
-It is possible to see the 500 km shore-perimeter dam.
-There are 708 steps to the uppermost step atop the building at the summit, a fact reinforced by blue numbers also seen in the climb up the stairs.
+Vendors sell fresh fruit and beverages.
+From the summit, one can see the 500 km shore-perimeter dam.
+There are 708 steps to the top of the building at the summit, a fact indicated by yellow numbers in the climb up the stairs.

-In the 1940s, the Colombian government declared it a National Monument.
+In the 1940s, the Colombian government declared the rock a National Monument.